brainhack-school2020/arielle-bhs-project-/README.md

 I am a second year PhD student at McGill in the IPN program and I work in the labs of Robert Zatorre and Alain Dagher.
 I have both a music and psychology background.
 I am particularly interested in music reward processing and the reward system, particularly in terms of psychopathology,focusing on apathy and anhedonia.

 My aim is to gain experience with fMRI preprocessing and resting state connectivity analysis.
-I plan to work on a single participant's data first and then create a pipeline from there, and thus use my project as a jumping off point.
+I plan to learn the methodology using a single approach and then I will create a pipeline from there.
+Therefore, I plan to use my BHS 2020 project as a jumping off point.

 ### Tools

 This project will utilize the following tools:
- * Github (for data management and collaboration purposes)
+ * Github and Git (for data management and collaboration purposes)
  * FSL (for data preprocessing and analysis)
  * Python (for the data anlysis)